cloudfoundry-community/bosh-vault/README.md

 and then start over with one of the local Bosh director options specified above.
 It should only take a few minutes to spin up a new director with fresh certs.

-For the brave, it is possible to manually fix cert mismatch problems by deleting everything in `local-dev/certs`, running `make local-certs` to generate new ones, replacing `/var/vcap/jobs/director/config/config_server_ca.cert` and running `monit restart all` on the director then restarting vault-cfcs with `make run` but it's probably a better idea to just destroy and recreate, it's fast and less error prone.
+For the brave, it is possible to manually fix cert mismatch problems by deleting in `local-dev/certs/local-dev.*`, running `make local-certs` to generate new ones, replacing `/var/vcap/jobs/director/config/config_server_ca.cert` and running `monit restart all` on the director then restarting vault-cfcs with `make run` but it's probably a better idea to just destroy and recreate, it's fast and less error prone.
 Note that if you're reusing a shell session you may need to re-run